-The you train the trapezius muscle most effectively by splitting it into three parts (upper, middle, and lower) and targeting each part with the the right exercises, sufficient volume, and controlled execution.
-By combining this smartly combined with progressive overload and good technique, you not only build mass, but also prevents complaints in your neck and shoulders.
+The training the trapezius muscle is most effective by splitting it into three parts three parts (upper, middle, and lower) and targeting each part with the correct exercises, sufficient volume, and controlled execution.
+By cleverly combined with progressive overload and good technique, you not only build mass, but also prevents complaints in your neck and shoulders.
 (Lehman et al., 2006)

 What is the trapezius muscle?

-The trapezius is a large, triangular muscle that runs from your neck to halfway down your back and shoulders.
+The trapezius is a large, triangular muscle that runs from your neck to halfway down your back and to your shoulders.
 It consists of three parts:

 - Upper trapezius: involved in shrugging your shoulders (shrugs)